UoS-COM1001/com1001-2024-25-spr/technical-FAQ.md

 Make sure that your project has all the gems it needs by keeping your `Gemfile` up to date.
 This is the key to avoiding these kinds of problems in the first place.

-### I'm getting an error message `cannot load such file -- sequel (LoadError)`.
+### I'm getting an error message `cannot load such file &mdash; sequel (LoadError)`.
 I have the sequel gem installed, so I'm confused as to what is going on.

 Ensure that you have the `sqlite3` gem installed as well as the `sequel` gem.